aiintelekt/iCRM/README.md

 **Note:**

 Demo data must load first.
 For that, the MySQL5.7 version must be installed, and later, the database with the below Character set and collation must be imported.
-The SQL file freemiumdemodata.sql, which is available in the source code, must be imported.
+The SQL file **icrm_basic_demodata.sql** available in the source code, must be imported.

 **Create the database in name:** crm_demo_data **Character set:** utf8
 **Collation:** utf8_general_ci